ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why tech magnifies human error.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on how tools increase complexity.

 ---